Probiotics appear on store shelves everywhere you go. Many claim to boost immunity, energy levels and even help with weight loss.

 Probiotics are great if your digestive system is all out of whack.
 But, otherwise, we’re not quite sure how they help us…yet.

 Do you need to take probiotics to stay healthy?
 Are there any health benefits of probiotics – and are there risks to taking probiotics?
 Here is everything you NEED to know about probiotics and your health.

 History of Probiotics

-It’s possible that probiotics have been around for 10,000 years.
-(1) Foods that contain probiotics are called fermented foods.
+According to Beneficial Microbes, it’s possible that probiotics have been around for 10,000 years.
+Fermented foods often contain probiotics.
 The more popular foods include:

 These probiotics foods are nothing new, though they were probably, like many other scientific revelations, discovered accidentally.

 Probiotics have been present in specific types of food for centuries.
 Science hasn’t always called them by their name – or used them the way we do now.

 According to the National Center for Complementary and Integrative Health, in the early 20th century, Elie Metchnikoff proposed that certain bacteria found in yogurt could improve our health if consumed.

 It wasn’t until the mid-1990s that the medical community started taking this concept seriously.
 Since then, researchers have sought to uncover the potential health benefits of probiotics (see research in Frontiers in Public Health).

 Supplement manufacturers have since taken advantage of the opportunity to encourage consumers to introduce “good” bacteria into their digestive tracts, whether they needed the probiotics supplements or not.